-If the results of the criminal background check sent electronically from the Department of Justice indicate that there is no criminal history on the employee, the Records Security Officer shall make the requisite notations on the log/spreadsheet and files as described in Section IV above and shall then immediately delete the results of the criminal background check from the computer.
+If the results of the criminal background check sent electronically from the DOJ indicate that there is no criminal history on the employee, the Records Security Officer shall make the requisite notations on the log/spreadsheet and files as described in Section IV above and shall then immediately delete the results of the criminal background check from the computer.

 Hard copies of criminal offender record information shall be destroyed by shredding.
 All criminal offender record information shall be destroyed in such a way that the subject’s name can no longer be identified.
-Criminal offender record information shall be destroyed by a person authorized to do so by the Human Resources Director or his or her designee.
+Criminal offender record information shall be destroyed by a person authorized to do so by the Director of Human Resources or their designee.
 However, the State Identification Number (SID) shall be retained for the purpose of including such information on the "No Longer Interested" form for subsequent arrest notification services provided pursuant to Penal Code Section 11105.2 and as discussed in Section XI below.

-XI.
 SUBSEQUENT ARREST AND NO LONGER INTERESTED NOTIFICATION

-1. Napa County is authorized pursuant to Penal Code Section 11105.2 to receive subsequent arrest information from the Department of Justice for employment, licensing or certification purposes upon the arrest of any person whose fingerprints are maintained on file at the Department of Justice.
+Pursuant to Penal Code Section 11105.2, Napa County is authorized to receive subsequent arrest information from the DOJ for employment, licensing or certification purposes upon the arrest of any person whose fingerprints are maintained on file at the DOJ.
 The notification consists of a current copy of the person’s State Summary Criminal History Information.
 The policies and procedures set forth herein shall apply to subsequent arrest information, which shall be treated the same as any other State Summary Criminal History Information.

-2. The Records Security Officer shall immediately notify the Department of Justice in writing when the employment of a particular employee who has previously been fingerprinted is terminated, informing the Department of Justice that the County of Napa is no longer interested in receiving any information on the former employee.
-If an applicant for employment is fingerprinted, the Records Security Officer shall immediately notify the Department of Justice if the applicant is not subsequently employed.
-The Records Security Officer shall complete a “No Longer Interested Notification” form supplied by the Department of Justice, or it may develop its own form indicating on the document “No Longer Interested Notification” and the effective date.
-The Records Security Officer shall indicate on Human Resource's log or spreadsheet the termination date and the "No Longer Interested Notification" form submission date to the Department of Justice.
+The Records Security Officer shall immediately notify the DOJ in writing when the County is no longer interested in receiving any information on the former employee who has previously been fingerprinted.
+If an applicant for employment is fingerprinted, the Records Security Officer shall immediately notify the DOJ if the applicant is not subsequently employed.
+The Records Security Officer shall complete a “No Longer Interested Notification” DOJ form, or it may develop its own form indicating on the document “No Longer Interested Notification” and the effective date.
+The Records Security Officer shall indicate on Human Resource's log or spreadsheet the termination date and the ”No Longer Interested Notification” form submission date to the DOJ.

-XII.
 TRAINING